Moving house is one of the most stressful things you’ll ever do.

 The further away the new house is, the more it will cost to move.

-It would be best if you counted not only the distance between your old house and the new one but also to any places where you plan to store some of your things before moving them on to their final destination.
+It would be best if you counted the distance between your old house and the new one and any places where you plan to store some of your things before moving them on to their final destination.

-The further away from home that you need storage space or a holding area, the more it will cost.
+The further away from home, you need storage space or a holding area, the more it will cost.

 Moving Company and Storage Cost

 It is also an important factor when considering moving costs.
-You can calculate moving company cost using a calculator and it mostly depends on the services you include, like storage, packing, etc. If you’re using a moving company, they may offer free or cheap storage so that you only have to pay for delivery once.
+You can calculate moving company cost using a calculator, and it mostly depends on the services you include, like storage, packing, etc. If you’re using a moving company, they may offer free or cheap storage, so you only have to pay for delivery once.

-If you’re looking to save on moving costs, it’s best if you start planning well ahead of the move.
+If you’re looking to save on moving costs, it’s best to start planning well ahead of the move.

-This will give you time to shop around for moving companies and storage spaces or holding areas to get a better idea of what things are likely to cost.
+This will give you time to shop around for moving companies and storage spaces or holding areas to understand better what things are likely to cost.